Seafood-Globalization-Lab/ARTIS-API/documentation/making_requests.md

 # How to make Requests to the ARTIS API

 ## Permission to use ARTIS API
-All API users require an API key to submit requests to the ARTIS API. **Any requests not containing an API will automatically be rejected.** Please place your API key in the HTTP request header under the name "X-API-KEY".
+All API users require an API key to submit requests to the ARTIS API. **Any requests not containing an API key will automatically be rejected.** Please place your API key in the HTTP request header under the name "X-API-KEY".

 ## Summary
 <table>